 The Fantasy of Lights is one of the many, magical, holiday activities and events you'll find around town, and it's one of my favorites.
 Located in Franke Park right next to the Fort Wayne Children's Zoo, Fantasy of Lights brings holiday-themed scenes to life.
+Along the 2-mile trail, you'll discover more than 110 larger-than-life displays with more than 270,000 LED lights.
 The best part is you don't have to brave any winter weather elements outside to enjoy it!
-Stay in your vehicle, turn your radio to the synched music and enjoy the show!
+Stay in your vehicle, turn your radio to the synched music and enjoy the show.
 You'll see a wide range of lighted Christmas displays including old favorites like Santa and his elves and newer creations like the adorable penguins sliding down their icy slide.

-As someone whose added a trip to Fantasy of Lights to her list of holiday traditions, here are a couple of tips for making it even more magical!
+As someone who's added a trip to Fantasy of Lights to her list of holiday traditions, here are a couple of tips for making it even more magical!

 Bring Festive Treats